Deere & Company (NYSE:DE) Shares Sold by Mosaic Advisors LLC

-Mosaic Advisors LLC lowered its stake in shares of Deere & Company (NYSE:DE – Get Rating) by 31.1% during the fourth quarter, Holdings Channel reports.
-The fund owned 1,054 shares of the industrial products company’s stock after selling 476 shares during the quarter.
-Deere & Company comprises 0.4% of Mosaic Advisors LLC’s portfolio, making the stock its 12th biggest holding.
-Mosaic Advisors LLC’s holdings in Deere & Company were worth $452,000 as of its most recent SEC filing.
+Mosaic Advisors LLC decreased its stake in shares of Deere & Company (NYSE:DE – Get Rating) by 31.1% during the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 1,054 shares of the industrial products company’s stock after selling 476 shares during the quarter.
+Deere & Company comprises 0.4% of Mosaic Advisors LLC’s holdings, making the stock its 12th biggest position.
+Mosaic Advisors LLC’s holdings in Deere & Company were worth $452,000 as of its most recent filing with the Securities and Exchange Commission.

 Deere & Company Increases Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Monday, May 8th.
-Investors of record on Friday, March 31st will be issued a $1.25 dividend.
-This is an increase from Deere & Company’s previous quarterly dividend of $1.20.
-This represents a $5.00 dividend on an annualized basis and a dividend yield of 1.35%.
+The business also recently announced a quarterly dividend, which will be paid on Monday, May 8th.
+Shareholders of record on Friday, March 31st will be issued a $1.25 dividend.
+This is a boost from Deere & Company’s previous quarterly dividend of $1.20.
+This represents a $5.00 annualized dividend and a yield of 1.35%.
 The ex-dividend date is Thursday, March 30th.
-Deere & Company’s payout ratio is presently 18.55%.
+Deere & Company’s dividend payout ratio is presently 18.55%.

-DE has been the topic of several recent research reports.
-Sanford C. Bernstein lifted their target price on shares of Deere & Company from $364.00 to $398.00 and gave the company a “market perform” rating in a report on Tuesday, February 21st.
-Robert W. Baird boosted their target price on shares of Deere & Company from $470.00 to $512.00 and gave the stock an “outperform” rating in a research report on Friday, February 17th.
-Daiwa Capital Markets assumed coverage on Deere & Company in a research note on Wednesday, March 29th.
-They set an “outperform” rating and a $440.00 price objective for the company.
-Bank of America raised their price objective on shares of Deere & Company from $478.00 to $484.00 in a report on Monday, February 20th.
-Finally, Morgan Stanley increased their price target on shares of Deere & Company from $522.00 to $537.00 and gave the stock an “overweight” rating in a research report on Tuesday, February 21st.
-Eight equities research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the stock.
-According to MarketBeat, the stock has an average rating of “Moderate Buy” and a consensus price target of $459.86.
+DE has been the subject of several research reports.
+StockNews.com began coverage on shares of Deere & Company in a research note on Thursday, March 16th.
+They set a “buy” rating for the company.
+Bank of America boosted their price target on Deere & Company from $478.00 to $484.00 in a report on Monday, February 20th.
+Sanford C. Bernstein raised their price objective on shares of Deere & Company from $364.00 to $398.00 and gave the stock a “market perform” rating in a research note on Tuesday, February 21st.
+Daiwa Capital Markets initiated coverage on shares of Deere & Company in a report on Wednesday, March 29th.
+They set an “outperform” rating and a $440.00 target price for the company.
+Finally, Argus increased their price target on shares of Deere & Company from $475.00 to $485.00 and gave the stock a “buy” rating in a report on Tuesday, February 21st.
+Eight analysts have rated the stock with a hold rating and fourteen have given a buy rating to the stock.
+According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and a consensus price target of $459.86.

 About Deere & Company